Chinese people in Kyrgyzstan: History

 During the Mongol Empire, Han Chinese were moved to Central Asian areas like Besh Baliq, Almaliq, and Samarqand by the Mongols where they worked as artisans and farmers.
 The Daoist Chinese master Qiu Chuji travelled through Kyrgyzstan to meet Genghis Khan in Afghanistan.

 As China and Kyrgyzstan are neighbouring countries, there is a long history of population movements between the lands that today make up their national territories.
-The Dungan people (Chinese-speaking Muslims from Northwest China) fled to Kyrgyzstan in 1877 after the failure of their uprising against the Qing Dynasty; they settled in Semirechie as well as the Ferghana Valley.
-In the early 20th century, Uyghurs, Dungans, and Han Chinese alike came to the Ferghana Valley as migrant workers in coal mines, cotton mills, and farms; some settled down permanently in Kyrgyzstan.
+Between the 7th and 10th centuries, Chinese merchants and Buddhist monks travelled along the Silk Road, and crossed paths through what is now modern-day Kyrgyzstan.
+Between the 12th and 13th centuries, Kyrgyzstan was part of the Western Liao dynasty.
+Between the 17th and 20th centuries, eastern parts of Kyrgyzstan was under the rule of the Qing dynasty, during which large-scale migrations of Chinese Muslims from Northwest China fled to Kyrgyzstan; they also settled in Jetisu as well as the Ferghana Valley.
+In the early 20th century, Uyghurs, Dungans, and Han Chinese came to the Ferghana Valley as migrant workers in coal mines, cotton mills, and farms; some settled down permanently in Kyrgyzstan and intermarried with the local Kyrgyz people.
 The agricultural failures incurred during the 1950s Great Leap Forward spurred many people from Xinjiang to flee to the Soviet Union, including Kyrgyzstan, to escape hardships in China.
 However, as the Sino-Soviet split worsened, the border was closed and such migration made impossible.

 Migration would begin again in the late 1980s, centred on Chüy Region, Bishkek and its surroundings; people from Xinjiang would come to rent land, and grow vegetables.
 Others came as cross-border traders, selling Chinese alcoholic beverages and buying up clothing—especially coats made from Karakul sheep pelts—for sale in Xinjiang.
-In the early 2000s, the majority of PRC nationals in Kyrgyzstan were of Uyghur ethnicity, but since then, an increasing number of Han Chinese have been arriving.
+In the early 2000s, the majority of PRC nationals in Kyrgyzstan were of Uyghur ethnicity.
+However, since then, an increasing number of Han Chinese have been arriving.

 Kyrgyzstan and other post-Soviet states are popular destinations for people from Xinjiang because they offer the opportunity to learn Russian, which has become important in urban job markets such as Urumqi.
-Recent migrants state they chose Kyrgyzstan as their destination, rather than join the large numbers of Chinese people in Russia or Kazakhstan, because Kyrgyzstan is cheaper, and they perceive public safety as being better in Kyrgyzstan than in Russia where there have been cases of attacks on migrant workers.
+Recent migrants state they chose Kyrgyzstan as their destination, rather than join the large numbers of Chinese people in Russia or Kazakhstan, because Kyrgyzstan is cheaper, because Kyrgyz people often share phenotypical traits with the Chinese, and they perceive public safety as being better in Kyrgyzstan than in Russia where there have been cases of attacks on migrant workers.